YouTube is making people go viral and actually YouTube itself is going viral. It is the second-largest search engine after Google.

 6. Getting Content Details

-This is the most interesting and one of our favorite part of using YouTube API.
-With the help of this option we can scrap information about all the videos of that specific channel.
+This is the most interesting and one of our favorite parts of using the YouTube API.
+With the help of this option, we can scrap information about all the videos of that specific channel.

 We have created a Project in the past which showcased Most liked videos, Most Disliked Videos, Most Commented Videos, etc. YouTube API was used for Extracting the Data and Python language was used to code.